 of 1905, when Japan astonished the world by soundly defeating

-both the land and the sea.
+Russia on both the land and the sea.
 What was less obvious was

-that

-exhausted its limited economic resources and was on
+that Japan had exhausted its limited economic resources and was on

 President Theodore Roosevelt, who was an admirer of the Japanese,

 with over 1000 killed or injured before the authorities were able

 to restore order under martial law.
-Although the treaty confirmed Japanese
+Although the treaty confirmed

 Peninsula, it did not provide for Russia to pay an

-dashed the hopes of many Japanese that Japan's economic woes
+indemnity.
+This dashed the hopes of many Japanese that Japan's

-in 1924 banning further immigration from Japan to the United
+a law in 1924 banning further immigration from Japan to the United